awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-working-with-OpsItems.md

 OpsCenter uses a combination of built\-in logic and configurable deduplication strings to help avoid creating duplicate OpsItems\.
 Deduplication built\-in logic is applied anytime the [CreateOpsItem](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreateOpsItem.html) API action is called\.
 When creating the OpsItem, Systems Manager creates and stores a hash based on the deduplication string and the resource that initiated the OpsItem\.
 When a request is made to create a new OpsItem, the system checks the deduplication string of the new request\.
 If a matching hash exists for this deduplication string, then Systems Manager doesn't create a new OpsItem\.

 Note the following information about OpsCenter and deduplication:
 + Deduplication strings are not case sensitive\.
-If the system finds a matching hash based on a deduplication string in an incoming OpsItem, regardless of the dedup string casing, the new OpsItem isn't created\.
+If the system finds a matching hash based on a deduplication string in an incoming OpsItem, regardless of the deduplication string casing, the new OpsItem isn't created\.
 + If the system finds a matching deduplication string in an OpsItem, and that OpsItem has a status of `Open/InProgress`, then the new OpsItem isn't created\.
 If a matching deduplication string is found in an OpsItem that has a status of `Resolved`, then the system creates a new OpsItem\.
 + If the system finds a matching deduplication string in an OpsItem, but the resources are different, then the system creates the new OpsItem\.
-+ If no dedup string is specified for an an incoming OpsItem, then the OpsItem is always created\.
++ If no deduplication string is specified for an incoming OpsItem, then the OpsItem is always created\.

 ### Configuring deduplication strings<a name="OpsCenter-working-deduplication-configuring"></a>